Computational statistics: History

 Though computational statistics is widely used today, it actually has a relatively short history of acceptance in the statistics community.
 For the most part, the founders of the field of statistics relied on mathematics and asymptotic approximations in the development of computational statistical methodology.

-In statistical field, the first use of the term “computer” comes in an article in the Journal of the American Statistical Association archives by Robert P. Porter in 1891.
-The article discusses about the use of Hermann Hollerith’s machine in the 11th Census of the United States.
-Hermann Hollerith’s machine, also called tabulating machine, was an electromechanical machine designed to assist in summarizing information stored on punched cards.
-It was invented by Herman Hollerith (February 29, 1860 – November 17, 1929), an American businessman, inventor, and statistician.
-His invention of the punched card tabulating machine was patented in 1884, and later was used in the 1890 Census of the United States.
-The advantages of the technology were immediately apparent. the 1880 Census, with about 50 million people, and it took over 7 years to tabulate.
-While in the 1890 Census, with over 62 million people, it took less than a year.
-This marks the beginning of the era of mechanized computational statistics and semiautomatic data processing systems.

 In 1908, William Sealy Gosset performed his now well-known Monte Carlo method simulation which led to the discovery of the Student’s t-distribution.
 With the help of computational methods, he also has plots of the empirical distributions overlaid on the corresponding theoretical distributions.
 The computer has revolutionized simulation and has made the replication of Gosset’s experiment little more than an exercise.

 Later on, the scientists put forward computational ways of generating pseudo-random deviates, performed methods to convert uniform deviates into other distributional forms using inverse cumulative distribution function or acceptance-rejection methods, and developed state-space methodology for Markov chain Monte Carlo.
 One of the first efforts to generate random digits in a fully automated way, was undertaken by the RAND Corporation in 1947.
 The tables produced were published as a book in 1955, and also as a series of punch cards.

 By the mid-1950s, several articles and patents for devices had been proposed for random number generators.
 The development of these devices were motivated from the need to use random digits to perform simulations and other fundamental components in statistical analysis.
 One of the most well known of such devices is ERNIE, which produces random numbers that determine the winners of the Premium Bond, a lottery bond issued in the United Kingdom.
 In 1958, John Tukey’s jackknife was developed.
 It is as a method to reduce the bias of parameter estimates in samples under nonstandard conditions.
 This requires computers for practical implementations.
 To this point, computers have made many tedious statistical studies feasible.